engmhmoud/test_selenium_site_icd10data/README.md

 # to run the test
 #   pytest .

-# to get allure report run the following
+# to get allure report ensure you have allure command , intall allure_pytest and run the following

+pytest --alluredir=./report
+allure serve ./report